 In Ankeny, Durham Bus Tracker is entering its third winter of service.
 “The app is successful throughout the school year, because it allows parents to see where the bus is at all times,” said Lucy Kalkman, senior vice president of Durham School Services.
 “When creating and designing the app, our goal was to provide parents and guardians with a greater sense of comfort and visibility of their student’s transportation and I believe we have achieved just that.”

-A growing number of school districts are relying on professional-grade data to track weather conditions and make more-informed decisions.
+A growing number of school districts are relying on professional-grade data to track weather conditions and make more informed decisions.
 Baron is a firm based in Huntsville, Alabama that delivers critical weather intelligence to emergency managers, schools, police and fire departments.
 One feature offered by the company even gives school officials a forecast for road conditions up to three days ahead.

 “If you’re able to look at future road conditions, you’re better able to make a call that’s going to keep everybody safe,” said Glen Denny, Baron’s president of enterprise solutions.
 “Technology has advanced so much.
 It’s not a matter of looking out the window and saying, ‘Hey, it’s starting to snow.’
 Baron runs a high-resolution road weather model that forecasts what’s falling from the atmosphere, temperature, elevation, whether it’s cooling or warming, pavement type, and soil type.
 If there’s a lot of rain we can determine if it’s going to soak in or sit, puddle and begin to flood.”

 Terry Stokes, the firm’s business development manager, said school districts also benefit from Baron’s wealth of historical weather data.
-Clients can better determine their action in future events by using the data to precisely reenact how previous weather episodes played out.
+Clients can better determine their actions in future events by using the data to precisely reenact how previous weather episodes played out.
 “Pulling historical data into the process is amazing to watch.
 People can see how the event unfolded and ask, ‘How could we have reacted better?
-How can we fine tune this?
+How can we fine-tune this?
 What can we learn for the next event?
 And, how can we do a better job?”
 Stokes said.

 Some insurers are recognizing the advanced weather data’s benefit to districts and have “eased up on premiums,” Denny said.
 He added that it also gives districts an edge during severe weather, even tornado season.

 “School systems are able to alert their people in those areas and tell them things might begin to rotate.
 The local news meteorologist provides great insight into the weather and dangerous conditions.
-Baron focuses on individual schools needs and provides hyper-local weather information that assists with critical decisions for safety,” Denny said.
+Baron focuses on individual schools’ needs and provides hyper-local weather information that assists with critical decisions for safety,” Denny said.

 “Typically,” he noted, “Baron issues notifications 10 to 20 minutes ahead of the National Weather Service, due to our data algorithms detecting dangerous weather and automatically alerting our clients.
-The National Weather Service receives the data and a human analysis for threats then issues the warnings.”
+The National Weather Service receives the data and human analysis for threats then issues the warnings.”

 Pace, for one, isn’t just focused on this winter.
 “We’re going to have to watch the weather patterns.
 It seems recent summers have been hotter and winters have been colder,” he said.
 “If those patterns continue to change, we’re going to have to change what we have on our buses.”